t2t-io/tac-builder/readme.md

 ![](tac_sheet_example.jpg)

+(`sample.xlsx` in this repository could also be used as a starting point to build your screen sheet.)

 Save it and then issue following command to generate the YAML definition.
 Then you can feed it to `index.js` as shown in last step.
 `node xlsx2yaml XLSX_FILE > OUTPUT.yaml`